ninjamath3/asp-presentation/README.md

 ## How to Follow the Project

 - View screenshots and GIFs included in this repository.
 - Watch gameplay videos or trailers when available.
+- Stay connected, this repo wil be frequently updated
-- Updates and the full source code are maintained in the private repository.
+- Updates and source codes are maintained in the private repository.

 ---